Skip Nav Destination

 Published: 01 February 2011

-... individual differences in dissociation, absorption, fantasy proneness, empathy, and rumination would be related to the enjoyment of negative emotion in music.
+... that individual differences in dissociation, absorption, fantasy proneness, empathy, and rumination would be related to the enjoyment of negative emotion in music.
 Fifty-nine participants completed a survey pertaining to this question.
 Results revealed statistically significant positive relationships between...

 Journal Articles